Physics Timeline

 1927 - Heisenberg's Uncertainty Principle

-Werner Heisenberg's Uncertainty Principle asserts a fundamental limit to the accuracy with which the values for certain pairs of physical quantities of a particle, such as position and momentum can be predicted from initial conditions.
+Werner Heisenberg's (1901–1976) Uncertainty Principle asserts a fundamental limit to the accuracy with which the values for certain pairs of physical quantities of a particle, such as position and momentum can be predicted from initial conditions.

 1927 - The Big Bang

-Astronomer Georges Lemaitre first noted in 1927 that an expanding universe could be traced back in time to an originating single point, which he called the "primeval atom".
-Edwin Hubble confirmed through analysis of galactic redshifts in 1929 that galaxies were drifting apart - an important observational evidence for an expanding universe.
+Astronomer Georges Lemaitre (1894-1966) first noted in 1927 that an expanding universe could be traced back in time to an originating single point, which he called the "primeval atom".
+Edwin Hubble (1889–1953) confirmed through analysis of galactic redshifts in 1929 that galaxies were drifting apart - an important observational evidence for an expanding universe.
 For several decades, the scientific community was divided between supporters of the Big Bang and the rival steady-state model which stipulated an eternal universe in contrast to the Big Bang's finite age.
 In 1965, the Cosmic Microwave Background (CMB) was discovered, which convinced many cosmologists that the steady-state theory was falsified, since, unlike the steady-state theory, the hot Big Bang predicted a uniform background radiation throughout the universe caused by the high temperatures and densities in the distant past.
 A wide range of empirical evidence strongly favors the Big Bang, which is now essentially universally accepted.

-1928 – Dirac Derives the Existence of Antimatter
+1928 – Dirac derives the Existence of Antimatter

 1929 – Hubble Confirms the Expansion of the Universe

-1912: Vesto Slipher discovers that light from remote galaxies was redshifted, indicating that galaxies were receding from the Earth.
+1912: Vesto Slipher (1875-1969) discovers that light from remote galaxies was redshifted, indicating that galaxies were receding from the Earth.

 1922: Using Einstein’s field equations Alexander Friedmann used Einstein field equations to provide theoretical evidence that the universe is expanding.